Tafl games: Balance of play

 There have long been controversies concerning imbalance of the game, as rules for certain modern tafl games strongly favor the defenders.
 This imbalance results from a mistranslation of Linnaeus' rules for tablut, a Sámi tafl game from the 1700s, which were subsequently used as the basis for reconstructions of rules for medieval tafl.
 Newer translations of Linnaeus' tablut rules reveal a balanced game.
 After this change, tablut can be said to be slightly in favor of the attackers rather than the defenders: according to statistics, the attackers overall win marginally more often (on average 9% more).

-There are several rule modifications that have been made to produce more balanced play than in the mistranslation of the tablut rules.
+Several rule modifications can produce more balanced play than in the mistranslation of the tablut rules.
 These include a weaponless king (the king cannot participate in captures), escape to the corners (rather than to the edges), or hostile attacker camps (the king and defenders may be captured against a vacant attacker camp square).
 Schmittberger (1992) even reveals some workarounds to produce more balanced play without modifying the rules of gameplay.

 One such solution is by bidding: Players take turns bidding on how many moves it will take them to win the game.
 The lowest bidder gets the king.
 Thus, one player may open with a bid of 15 turns, the other player may counter with a bid of 14 turns, and the first player, more confident in his ability to escape in 13 rounds than in his ability to contain for 14, may bid 13 and take the king's side.
 If that player does not escape within 13 turns, the other player wins.
 Another workaround is to play a two-round match, in which players switch sides after the first round.
 If the king escapes both rounds, the winner is the player whose king escaped in the fewest turns.